guastallaigor/php-battlerite/README.md

 > **Note:** I do not own the Developer Battlerite API.
 > I do not work with Stunlock Studios.
 > This is an unofficial project.
-> This project uses the Developer Battlerite API with an unique key.
-You will must request one.
+> This project uses the Developer Battlerite API with an unique key. **You will must request one**.

 ## Project directory